IRATI/demonstrator/README.md

 Lines starting with '#' are ignored by the tool so that they can be used for comments.

-There are a few types of declarations:
+There are a few types of declarations or directives:

 * **eth**, to specify Layer 2 connections between nodes;
 * **dif**, to specify how normal DIFs stack onto each other;
 * **policy**, to specify non-default policies for normal DIFs;
 * **appmap**, to specify static application-to-DIF mappings for normal DIFs;
+* **overlay**, to specify a per-node directory to be overlaid on the node file system

 Each type of declaration may occur many times.
 Note that nodes are implicitely declared by means of **eth** and **dif** lines: